London-centric Theatre?

 There were thirty years where our theatre-going was largely restricted to a thirty mile radius that you could drive after work … Poole, Southampton, Salisbury.
 We did Bath on Saturdays regularly, Chichester at 60 miles of good road occasionally.
 But Stratford, Bristol or London when our kids were young were major excursions requiring major arrangements as well as time.
 We now roam over a wider radius, but good theatre needs to get out and around the country, as Cheek By Jowl, Headlong and Propeller do on tour.
 The arrogance of sitting in London and saying “They will come to us …” is astounding.

 Stratford is fine where it is.
 London has the Globe and the National (and opera and ballet and classical music).
+The Barbican, The Old Vic, The Young Vic, The Almeida, The Royal Court, The Donmar Warehouse, The Menier Chocolate Factory, The Bridge Theatre, The Soho (AMENDED 2013).
+That’s apart from the commercial (and grubby) West End theatres.
 Don’t be greedy … sorry, even greedier.
 To its residents, London may be the centre of the universe.
 To the rest of us, it’s more often the fundament of the universe.

-Chichester Festival Theatre, with The Festival Theatre itself and the more intimate Minerva has just been renovated, and now stands with the National and RSC as the three best venues in the country.
-Parking all days £4.80 (free in the evening) and 100 yards from the theatre.
+Chichester Festival Theatre, with The Festival Theatre itself and the more intimate Minerva, now stands with the National and RSC as the three best venues in the country.
+Parking all days £6.80 (free in the evening) and 100 yards from the theatre.
 When they rebuilt, they increased the rake and doubled the number of ladies loos.
 It’s set in rolling parkland.
 It has great restaurants and cafes.

 Chichester Festival Theatre, re-opened 2014